Magnesium And ED: Everything You Need To Know

 Excess of anything is harmful and magnesium is no exception to this case.
 Just as magnesium deficiency harms the body, excessive magnesium supplements can also cause side effects.
-Although it is rare to have any kind of reactions towards magnesium supplements.
+Although it is rare to have any kind of reaction towards magnesium supplements.

 Large doses of magnesium can have adverse side effects like severely low blood pressure, mental confusion, and even changes in the breathing rhythm.
-In worst case scenarios, high doses of magnesium may even lead to coma and death.
+In worst-case scenarios, high doses of magnesium may even lead to coma and death.

 Magnesium And ED: Conclusion

 Magnesium is a crucial mineral for the survival and maintenance of the human body.
 It helps the body to perform a number of important tasks.
 Magnesium also helps people with impotence and improves overall sexual health and wellness.